 - Your homepage should include a contact e-mail address as well as the department’s U.S. mail address and phone number with area code.
 Please note: do not use email@example.com as your site’s contact information.

 - You should also include a link back to your department’s homepage on each screen of your website.
 This is important because people can enter your website without first going to your homepage.

-- Every office is encouraged to update or refresh the content of its site at least twice a year.
+- Every office is encouraged to update or refresh the content of its site at least three times a year.

 - Information should be accurate, use proper spelling, grammar and punctuation.
 Time-sensitive information should be kept current.
 Periodicals must be kept up to date.

 - Your department name should be in the title of your page — this will help the search engine find your site.

 - Photos should be recent and of good quality.

 Please refer to the Division of Public Affairs Style Manual for information on content and style.
 It is updated regularly.